-A: GMAC encourages test takers who request accommodations to submit all required documentation well in advance of the date on which they intend to test.
+A: GMAC encourages candidates to submit accommodation requests well in advance of the date when they wish to sit for the GMAT exam.
 Every effort will be made to respond to your request within 16-20 business days of its receipt.
-However, the process may take longer, especially if all documents are not submitted together in a single package, if additional documentation is needed, or if you have to request reconsideration.
+However, the process may take longer, especially if all documents are not submitted together in a single package, if additional documentation is needed, or if you are requesting reconsideration of a prior accommodations decision.